alexandrutomescu/MixedPerfectPhylogeny/README.md

 	make

-Our implementation needs the free (Lemon library)[http://lemon.cs.elte.hu/trac/lemon].
+Our implementation needs the free [Lemon library](http://lemon.cs.elte.hu/trac/lemon).
 We provide a pre-compiled version for Linux in the directory **lemon_binaries_linux**.
 If you use a different system, or this doesn't work for you, install Lemon as described in its manual, and modify our **makefile** to point to your installation of Lemon.

 # 4. Running